 The reason she kept breaking up with me, according to her, was that she didn’t want to get serious with anyone.
 She didn’t want to get married again.
 She wasn’t even sure she was ready to date.
 But date we did, on and off again about five times.
 And the phrase that began triggering her departure was this, “I only want to date someone I can see going down the road with.
 I’m interested in a long-term relationship, or no relationship at all.
 I’d rather be alone than date someone out of convenience or loneliness.”
 (I chronicle GF-1 and GF-2 more deeply in my book Single Dad Seeks.)

-Sex Must Be a Shared Passion
+Relationship Requirement 3: Sex Must Be a Shared Passion

-Several years further down the road, I ran into an athlete and older woman who showed me the joy of sex again.
+Several years further down the road, I ran into an athlete and an older woman who showed me the joy of sex again.
 I learned from her that sex could be fun, spontaneous, humorous, and requested from either partner.
 She had a willingness and a joy with her sexual desire that was magical.
 I learned from her that sex absolutely had to be GREAT.
 And what that means is different for everyone, and certainly different for each of us as we mature and deepen our long-term commitments.
 Sex must be a connective and playful experience.
 If one partner is doing it out of duty, or one partner is exhausted and doing it to get it over with, what I discovered is, it’s better to not have sex than to have bad sex.
 Disconnected sex was the first sign of the coming apocalypse in my marriage.
 When my then-wife looked at me with the “won’t you just hurry up and finish” look, a part of me began to give up on our intimate connection.

-Love My Kids As You Love Me
+Relationship Requirement 4: Love My Kids As You Love Me

 I didn’t really understand this until I broke up with a long-term partner who had been rather indifferent to my kids.
 She liked that I had kids (she did not) and she wanted me to have a good relationship with my kids, but… She wasn’t that interested in loving or even appreciating my kids.
-I’m not sure if this is a parent vs. non-parent thing, but once I experienced her apathetic attitude towards my kids I knew I would never settle for that behavior again.
+I’m not sure if this is a parent vs. non-parent thing, but once I experienced her apathetic attitude toward my kids I knew I would never settle for that behavior again.
 Are single parents the only ones who can understand another single parent?
-I’m pretty sure the answer to that is no. But I’m also sure, that my kids were hurt by this woman’s narcissistic behavior towards them.
+I’m pretty sure the answer to that is no. But I’m also sure, that my kids were hurt by this woman’s narcissistic behavior toward them.
 She wanted a relationship with me.
 She was glad that I was a dad.
 But she wasn’t interested in becoming friends with my kids.
 Period.
 Only when we had broken up, did my kids tell me how cold and bitter she had been towards them.

 What Single Parents Are Looking For